mfkimbell/high-level-system-design-notes/README.md

 ## Proxies

 #### Reverse Proxy
+* A reverse proxy is a web server that centralizes internal services and provides unified interfaces to the public.
 * NGINX, Load Balancers
 * Directs traffic for the backend, middleman on behalf of the servers
 #### Forward Proxy